-Of the students entering a full-time, first-year bachelor degree-seeking program in the fall of 2015, 96 percent graduated within six years.
+Of the students entering a full-time, first-year bachelor degree-seeking program in the fall of 2016, 96 percent graduate within six years.
 The complete IPEDS Graduation Rate Survey may be found in the Office of Strategic Planning and Institutional Research. (http://ospir.nd.edu)